osuosl/osuosl-pelican/content/about/about_people.rst

 than 160 high-profile open source projects since joining the lab as lead systems administrator and architect in 2007.
 Lance’s involvement in the open source community began in 2003, when he became a developer and package maintainer with `Gentoo Linux`_.
 Prior to joining the OSL, Lance was a UNIX Administrator for the Enterprise Server Technologies group at `Kansas State University`_.
-In his free time he helps organize `Beaver BarCamp`_ and plays trumpet in local jazz group `The Infallible Collective`_.
+In his free time he helps organize `Beaver BarCamp`_, and enjoys playing the trumpet and spending time with his family.

 Lance can be reached at lance-at-osuosl-dot-org